 \section{GW detectability}

-\joseprd{ For our analysis we assume that the matched filtering technique is used to analyze the GW data.
-In this case, The expected signal-to-noise ratio (SNR) will be given by (see e.g. \cite{1992PhRvD..46.5236F})
+\joseprd{ For our analysis, we assume that the matched filtering technique is used to analyze the GW data.
+In this case, the expected signal-to-noise ratio is given by (see e.g. \cite{1992PhRvD..46.5236F})

 where $f_0$ and $f_1$ are the initial and final observed GW frequencies, $\tilde{h}_+(f),\tilde{h}_{\times}(f)$ are the Fourier transforms of the GW polarizations, $F_+, F_{\times}$ are the detector antenna patterns, and $S_n(f)$ is the power spectrum density of the detector noise.
 The factor $2$ comes from considering two Michelson interferometers ($6$ total laser beams).}